 She started her schooling in a tiny, two-class primary school, before studying at Orange High School and later the nearby Blayney High, because it offered courses in chemistry, physics, biology and maths through the state’s virtual selective school, Aurora College.

 She chose UOW – like many regional and rural students because it felt more manageable than Sydney and its attractive ocean lifestyle.

 Although her mission is to share her passion for maths and science, she chose to enrol in a Bachelor of Primary Education because she wanted more variety in her teaching, and the close primary relationship with the young students.

-Today, Katana was named one of the recipients of this year’s Robert Hope Memorial Prize.
+Today, Katana was named one of the recipients of the 2021 Robert Hope Memorial Prize.
 Her award illustrates both the power of individual achievement and the length to which the University of Wollongong (UOW) will support that.